congajs/conga-dependency-injection/README.md

     // create a container builder with the loader var builder = new di.ContainerBuilder(loader);

-    // build the container and retrieve it an a callback builder.build(config, function(container){
+    // build the container and retrieve it in a callback builder.build(config, function(container){
     	var service = container.get('my.service');
     });